 - You will need to sharpen it quite often

 Right off the bat, we like that this is an affordable knife.
-If you’re still not too sure about which knife to use, you will enjoy this one.
-It feels smooth in the hand as you hold it, thanks to the ergonomic handle, and the smooth finish.
+If you’re still unsure which knife to use, you will enjoy this one.
+Thanks to the ergonomic handle and the smooth finish, it feels smooth in the hand as you hold it.
 This is the type of knife that helps you produce very high-quality carvings.

 Both the handle and the blade are made of highly durable material.
-The handle is made of ashwood whilst the blade is made of high carbon steel.
+The handle is ashwood, while the blade is high carbon steel.
 Both of these materials can withstand high levels of pressure.
+The blade is honed and already sharpened.
 You will be able to slice through a variety of woods.
-The blade is honed and already sharpened.
+Here’s a more detailed review of the Flexcut KN12.

 - It is easy to use

 - The blade remains sharp for a long period

 - It does not have a protective sheath

 - Some users complain about the blade coming loose.

 What should I look for in a good wood carving knife?

 There are a couple of things that you need to be on the lookout for.
 The blade’s strength is one of the most important things to check on.
 The blade needs to be strong enough to cut through different types of wood.